Bryan Reynolds Player Props: Pirates vs. Cardinals

-The Pittsburgh Pirates, including Bryan Reynolds (hitting .324 in his past 10 games, with two doubles, a triple, two home runs, a walk and 10 RBI), battle starting pitcher Steven Matz and the St. Louis Cardinals at Busch Stadium, Saturday at 2:15 PM ET.
+After going 1-for-5 in his most recent game, Bryan Reynolds and the Pittsburgh Pirates face the St. Louis Cardinals (who will hand the ball to Miles Mikolas) at 2:15 PM ET on Sunday.

-He had a one-hit performance in his most recent game (1-for-4) against the Cardinals.
+In his most recent game he had a one-hit showing (1-for-5) against the Cardinals.

 Bryan Reynolds Game Info & Props vs. the Cardinals